-More than 50 college journalists from across the U.S. will learn leadership, management, content development and new media production skills at the Henry W. Grady College of Journalism and Mass Communication on July 23-28, 2017, at the 22nd annual Management Seminar for College News Editors (MSCNE).
+For nearly a quarter century, college journalists from across the U.S. studied leadership, management, content development and new media production skills at the University of Georgia Grady College of Journalism and Mass Communication during the annual Management Seminar for College News Editors (MSCNE).

 While we will no longer hold MSCNE, we will continue to welcome nominations for the annual Betty Gage Holland Award.
 The award recognizes campus journalists and their publications for distinguished service to honor and protect the integrity of public dialogue on America’s college campuses.